 Timestamp of ID assignment: RelatedOrderTime(2836)

 Quantity: RelatedOrderQty(TBD)

+Relationship to order outside of component: OrderRelationship(TBD)

 Firm that originated the order: OrderOriginationFirmID(2835)

 Issues and Discussion Points

 The information in this section can be presented in table or numbered list format or sub-sections of descriptive text.
 Include issues and important discussion points that arose during the sub-committee or working group's effort to develop the gap analysis proposal.
 Also include resolutions of the issues and discussion points.
 The items will aid in understanding the thought process and tracks for the decisions made.